afiefsky/portfolio/README.md

 ---

-### 1.3 Problem
+### Problem

-In this system, orders marked as "paid" may not always belong to the customers who clicked the "order" button first.
+Orders marked as "paid" may not always belong to the customers who clicked the "order" button first.

 - **Race conditions**: When handled by a scheduler, the process is especially prone to race conditions, increasing the risk of redundancy or duplicate queue numbers.
 - **Scheduler limitations**: As the business scales and more orders are received, a single instance of the scheduler may no longer suffice.
 This requires creating multiple instances, introducing new issues: race conditions between instances.